Help us improve our information

 If you still have problems with injecting, ask your IBD team for help.

-If golimumab doesn’t work for you, or it becomes less effective, your doctor may suggest that you try a higher dose (for those weighing less than 80kg).
+If you weigh less than 80kg and golimumab doesn’t work for you, or if it becomes less effective, your doctor may ask you to try a higher dose.
 This will be based on your symptoms, blood test results and the levels of medicine in your blood.
-Speak to your IBD team if you think this treatment is not working as well as it should be.
+Speak to your IBD team if you think this treatment is not working as well as it should.
 You must not make any dose changes unless your IBD team have told you to.

 You may need more than one injection pre-filled pen or syringe for your induction doses.